transientskp/tkp/schema/README.rst

 To create a graphical representation of the Django models::

-  $ ./manage.py graph_models -a -o schema.png
+  $ ./manage.py graph_models -o schema.png tkpdb